This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 With that said, it can withstand hard conditions as it is waterproof and protected with a hardcore rubber covering.
 At the same time, the weight is neither too heavy nor too light to ensure that you can use it comfortably without the high chance of dropping it as well falling when placed on a tripod.

-In addition, it has a large field of view allowing you to view in wide angles.
+In addition, it has a large field of view allowing you to view from wide angles.
 Similarly, people who wear eyeglasses will have no problems with using this product because the eyecups are twistable and adjustable.
 The lens itself also has an eye relief feature.

 When it comes to its zooming power, there is actually no problem, especially when used in good lighting conditions.
 However, it can perform poorly in low light settings.